Filing a Claim for Refund (Publication 117)

 Tax on Insurers

-If you have overpaid the tax on insurers, you may file a claim for refund by using a CDTFA-101, Claim for Refund or Credit, or by filing an amended return(s), stating the specific reason(s) for the overpayment.
+If you have overpaid the Tax on Insurers, you may file a claim for refund by using CDTFA-101, Claim for Refund or Credit, sending us a letter, or by filing any amended returns, stating the specific reasons for the overpayment.
 Claims for refund must be in writing, be signed by you, and should specify the period and amount for which you are making the claim.

-Mail claims for refund and/or amended returns to:
+Mail claims for refund and amended returns to:

 PO Box 942879